How Whole Brain Thinking Can Save the Future

 How does the split in our brain affect our politics?

-Republicans tend to be conservative, whereas Democrats tend to be relatively liberal.
+Republicans tend to be conservative, whereas Democrats tend to be more liberal.
 The dualistic left hemisphere gives us our conservative values; the holistic right hemisphere gives us our liberal values.
-Dominance determines which views prevail.
+Brain dominance determines which views prevail.
 Nevertheless, there are many factors that determine a person’s political affiliation, including external forces such as education and propaganda, so brain dominance is just one factor, but certainly there is a strong correlation between a person’s brain dominance and whether he or she is conservative or liberal.
 The list of hemispheric characteristics on pages 32-34 of my book helps explain the basis of what makes us liberal and conservative.
 But cultural forces can often prevail over natural forces, so we have many exceptions—for example, having been educated by their parents, people often vote the way their parents do.

 Where might we start if we are to bring our polarized cultural system into greater balance?